Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![sad]({{< baseurl >}}/images/sad_wc.png)

+WordClouds with the saddest villains from the network was also made.
 However, in the sad WordCloud, there are names like Loki, Sylvie, and Mobius who are defined as bad characters in the Marvel universe.
 In the sad WordCloud, there also appear words like kill, destroy, help, fight and take which are words that describe sad situations.